teeck111/softDev2023/README.md

 # INSTRUCTIONS ON HOW TO RUN LOCALLY:
+Must have an .env file with postgres user, db and password.
+Additionaly you need the AWS access key ID, AWS secret access key, and AWS_REGION.
 Open the folder and cd into project-code.
 Open docker and run docker-compose up.
 The application should then be available on your local host at port 3000. <br>